 Determine your level of energy.
 Use a scale from 0 to 10, with 0 being absolutely no energy and 10 being totally energetic.
-Choose the length of time or type of exercise you are going today based on your energy level.
+Choose the length of time or type of exercise you are doing today based on your energy level.
 Keep a short list of different workouts for different levels of energy.
-For example, you may have one workout you do when you are feeling 0-2, another for 8-10 and others for those days in between.
+For example, you may have one workout you do when you are feeling 0-2, another for when you are feeling 8-10, and others for those days in between.
 The purpose is to work with your body, not against it.
 You want to exercise at your capacity, not below it or above it.
 Exercise should help you gain, not drain, energy.

 Choose Your Fitness Level

 A healthy exercise program needs to match your fitness level.
 Here is an example of how you tailor exercise for your fitness level.